Skip to main content

 • Recombinant peptides

-Their differences lie not in the efficacy of the resulting peptide therapy but in feasibility and cost-effectiveness.
-That is, from a production perspective, some peptide varieties lend themselves more to one production method than the others.
+Their differences lie not in their respective efficacy but in their feasibility and cost-effectiveness.
+That is, from a production perspective, some peptide varieties lend themselves more to one production method than either of the other two.

 Bioactive peptides

-Bioactive substances are found in animal and plant matter, so bioactive peptides might also be categorized as natural peptides.
+Bioactive substances are found in organic matter, such as plants, animals, and animal products, so bioactive peptides might also be categorized as natural peptides.

 Bioactive peptides can be consumed via dietary sources, including but not limited to eggs, soy, legumes, meat (including seafood), and dairy.
 Or else they can be isolated, extracted, and processed into oral or even topical supplements.
 Two common production techniques for bioactive peptides are enzymatic hydrolysis and microbial fermentation, which are both ways to break proteins down into smaller peptides or individual amino acids.